 Whatever treatment route you and your vet choose, it’s important to thoroughly clean and disinfect your dog’s bed and other belongings.
 Wash any sheets, plush toys, rugs, collars, leashes, or cushion covers your dog may have used while affected by the mites.
 Separate the infected dog from other household pets in a comfortable and safe area.
 Wash your hands and change your clothes after handling or providing care to a dog with mites.

 It can take up to six weeks for the symptoms to fully resolve, so give your chosen treatment time to do its work.
 Too many vet visits could stress out your pup and also put it at risk of re-contracting mites due to the contact with other dogs in public places.
 Even if your dog’s symptoms start to clear up immediately, be sure to complete the course of treatment, following product or vet instructions.
 It’s a good idea to follow up with your veterinarian if you’re not sure whether the condition has cleared after six weeks.
 They can perform a skin scrape to see if mites are still present.

 Unfortunately, some cases of mange are more chronic due to a suppressed or weak immune system.
 Cases like this will need long-term treatment and the advice of a holistic veterinarian.
 You may be able to improve your dog’s immune system with holistic treatment, which will help fight off mites and resulting infections.
 Refrain from breeding a dog that suffers from chronic mite infestations, as their immune system deficiencies may be hereditary.

-Natural Dog Mite Prevention Tips
+Plant-Powered Dog Mite Prevention Tips

 Since treatment is usually fairly straightforward, it may be tempting to only address mange or ear mites when they’re a problem.
 But you can get ahead of these issues and ward them off by taking everyday precautions that will help keep your pooch happy and healthy.